 - Oranges and orange juice

 In addition to a healthy diet, many doctors prescribe folic acid supplements for women trying to conceive.
-This can help reduce your chances of having a baby with issues from NTDs.
+This can help reduce your chances of having a baby with an NTD.

 Calcium is essential for building and maintaining strong bones throughout your life.
 It is also used to conduct muscle contractions, transmit messages through the nervous system, and help with blood clotting (4).